adnk0393/IMD-reduction/README.md

 # MinNet: IMD preprocessing for automated mineral-group classification
 ## 🌟 Core overview

-MinNet is a Python/Streamlit implementation of Inherent Mineral Dimensionality (IMD) preprocessing for automated mineral-group classification from oxide-composition tables.
+MinNet is a Python/Streamlit implementation of Inherent Mineral Dimensionality (IMD) preprocessing for automated mineral classification from oxide-composition tables.
 It is designed for EPMA- and SEM–EDS-derived mineral analyses where the input consists of major-oxide wt.% values.

-Automated mineral identification from oxide tables is difficult because such datasets commonly contain incomplete oxide reporting, uneven class representation and chemically redundant variables.
+Automated mineral classification from oxide tables is difficult because such datasets commonly contain incomplete oxide reporting, uneven class representation and chemically redundant variables.
+These issues lead to poor accuracy of the AMC on the uncommon/rarer mineral composition, especially in mineral groups with numerous exchange vectors.
 IMD addresses the redundancy part of this problem by converting oxide wt.% values to normalized mol.% and then aggregating selected substitutable oxides into fixed, chemically interpretable features before supervised classification.

 In the implementation used here: